matthewfarrow/btc-crowd-funding/ANGOR_INTEGRATION_STATUS.md

 # 🎯 Angor Real Data Integration - Status & Next Steps

+> **Note:** The implementation details below correspond to the earlier dual-source dashboard.
+> The current application already ships with an Angor-first adapter and a lightweight UI.
+Refer to `README.md` for its behaviour.

 ## ✅ What We Built

 ### 1. **Real Angor/Nostr Integration** (`app/angor_nostr_client.py`)